Unified Multi-Purpose ID

 The Unified Multi-Purpose ID (UMID) is a Philippine identity card that was introduced in 2010.
 The card was developed as a single card for the relations between several government-related agencies.
 The agency responsible for implementation is the Social Security System (SSS), and also the Government Service Insurance System (GSIS), the Philippine Health Insurance Corporation (PhilHealth), and the Pag-IBIG Fund (Home Development Mutual Fund) use the card.
 The card was also suggested to be used as a voter ID.

 History

 As part of the efforts of the Philippine government to establish a national identification document aimed at streamlining the identification systems of government agencies, a series of executive orders were enacted: Executive No. 420 signed on April 13, 2005 which institutionalized the UMID system, and Executive Order No. 700 signed on January 16, 2008 which directed the Social Security System to facilitate the ID systems of all government agencies and GOCCs.

+In April 2024, the GSIS announced that it would end the issuance of UMID cards on the 31st of May 2024 in favor of the GSIS Digital ID system; existing cards remain valid.
+On October 1, 2025, the SSS announced the MySSS Card, a hybrid ID and debit card which supersedes the UMID.